 - 1 teaspoon baking soda

-- 1 cup sourdough starter in a discard/ unfed state
+- 1 cup sourdough starter discard (unfed)

-- 4 ounces cream cheese room temperature
+- 8 ounces cream cheese, room temperature

-- 3 cups powdered sugar
+- 6 cups powdered sugar

 - pinch salt

-Then, in a separate large mixing bowl, combine all the dry ingredients: the flour, spices, salt, baking soda, and baking powder.
+Then, in a separate large mixing bowl, combine all the dry ingredients: flour, spices, salt, baking soda, and baking powder.
 Add them to the butter/ sugar/ oil/ egg mixture and blend on low until just combined.

-Pour the batter into the prepared pan and bake.
 The cake is done when a toothpick comes out clean and the edges are slightly browned.

 Cut into squares and serve directly out of the pan.
 Easy!